 Girl.
 You need some time for YOU.
 Like every week.
 Even if it isn’t a huge chunk, you need to take some time to take care of yourself.
 Self-care should not be optional.

 I am an only child and I had lived alone for about ten years before I met my husband.
 So the noise, movement, and general chaos that comes along with a husband and four children was totally new to me.
 I love and cherish it, I truly do.
 But there are times that I need some time just for me.

 And that, friend, is okay.
 You are totally allowed to take some time for yourself.
 Whether it’s to go on a walk, take a bath, read outside, go shopping – whatever your alone time looks like, if you need it, take it.

 Your spouse may not understand at first, or their feelings might be hurt if they thinks it’s that you don’t want them around.
 Talk to them about it.
 Make sure they understand that it’s not that you’re trying to escape from them or from the kids.
 It’s more so you can recharge and then be your best self for them and for the kids.

 Communication is the key to all of this.

 You may have noticed a common thread throughout all six of these tools.
 Communication.
 It’s the most important thing in any relationship – but especially the relationships that make up a blended family.

 It’s too easy to put off that hard talk or to feel like with all that’s going on in your complicated family, your concerns wouldn’t be a priority.
 I’m going to stop you right there.
 Talk to your spouse.
 You two fell in love and got married for a reason.
 They love you.
 And they no doubt wants you to be happy.

 I’d love to hear what your biggest support has looked like from your partner.
 Or what it is you wish you were getting?

 P.S.
-Have you snagged our Stepmom Survival System yet?
-If you’re looking for help navigating some of stepmomming’s biggest challenges, click here!
+Have you snagged my Stepmom Survival Toolkit yet?
+If you’re looking for help navigating some of stepmomming’s biggest challenges, click HERE!